-Prior to FY2020, emissions calculations for transportation were based on broad assumptions about the type of transportation (plane, bus, train, etc.).
-As described in more detail in the Senior PSRF Concluding Report, these calculations were lacking accuracy.
-Over FY2020, the College adjusted its methodology to more accurately sort through travel charges to give a more accurate picture of air travel, which was likely undercounted in previous inventories.
-This change in methodology drove the increase in air travel emissions and counteracted the lower number of flights due to COVID-19.
+Prior to FY2020, emissions calculations for transportation were based on broad assumptions about the type of transportation (plane, bus, train, etc.) and, as a result, were not sufficiently accurate.
+For FY2020 data, emissions by mode were tracked with more detail and accuracy.
+This change in methodology drove resulted in an apparent increase in air travel emissions which counteracted the lower number of flights due to COVID-19.

-The other driver of Scope 3 emissions was a change in methodology around faculty and staff commuting.
-Previously, the College based emissions numbers off commuting data that assumed faculty and staff came to campus 32 weeks out of the year.
-Over FY2020, the College calculated emissions for faculty and staff commuting to campus 52 weeks.
+The other driver of Scope 3 emissions was a change in methodology around tracking faculty and staff commuting.
+Previously, the College tracked commutingdata by assuming that faculty and staff came to campus 32 weeks out of the year.
+For FY2020, the College calculated emissions for faculty and staff commuting to campus 52 weeks.